jswaff/prophet/README.md

 ## Status and Roadmap

 The "great rewrite", which started in 2019, is finally complete!
-This version is approximately 75 ELO stronger than P3, even though nothing new has been introduced.
+This version is approximately 75 ELO stronger than P3, even though hardly anything new has been introduced.
 That's mainly due to careful testing along the way.

 I plan to focus on improving the evaluation function for a while.
 At some point I'd like to try my hand at implementing a neural network, but in the short term I want to improve the "Hand Crafted Evaluation".
 The first step in doing that will be to add some automated tuning using logistic regression ("Texel Tuning").
 Once the existing weights are optimized, I can think of several new terms that need to be added.
 Prophet doesn't understand pawns very well, and king safety is crude.
-It lacks knowledge for even basic endgames.
+It lacks knowledge of even basic endgames.

-Perhaps I will revisit Temporal Difference learning as well.

 The search is still single threaded.
 That is actually a regression of sorts -- Prophet 2 was SMP capable (using Young Brother's Wait), but it will come.
 I just choose to focus on the eval for a bit first.